develop-me/bootcamp--week-07-08--laravel/challenges/02-laravel-api/README.md

 **Check your results in Postman as you're going along**

-### `/api/animals`

-Create a new controller `API\\Animals`.
-Add RESTful API routes for:

-- Listing all your animals
-- Showing a specific animal based on its ID
-- Deleting an animal based on its ID
-- Creating a new animal
-- Updating an existing animal based on its ID

 ### `/api/owners`

 Create a new controller `API\\Owners`.
 Add RESTful API routes for: